A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 “Is all well, my dear?”
 Chaos asks with a genteel smile.
 It’s as if she hadn’t just cut down his face.

 She shakes her head.
 “I… we need to go take care of this… I can’t believe that… if it was him this time… how many other times would he have just flung the blame on you?
-How many murders, massacres, and disasters?!”
+How many murders, massacres, disasters?”
 She looses a long, disgusted hiss.
 “It’s been long enough.
 I thought I could coexist with you, but he told me I was wrong… now I see it’s him that’s getting in the way.”
 Finally, she turns to look directly at him.

 “Sir, wait,” Offworld Minion starts, doing her best to do an appropriately human-like gesture and get his attention by grasping his hand.